How CBT is Helping an Energy Utility Company Transform Training Experiences Using Connected Worker

 Schedule a meeting with one of our experts to walk through the potential applications and benefits of an IoT solution for your business.

 Current procedures require highly trained experts to accompany trainees on-site for training.
 These experts need to be either in the lift bucket with the trainee, on the ground next to the bucket, or on an adjacent piece of equipment.
 Training from the ground is not ideal because it leads to communication and visibility issues.
 Training from an adjacent bucket or the same bucket as the trainee is more effective but it drives costs up as it necessitates multiple truck rolls for a single job.
 Additionally, there is a dearth of expert resources which limits the number of jobs that can be performed concurrently and slows the Energy Utility Company’s response times in critical scenarios.

-The technical training division of the Energy Utility Company needed a way for experts to see what trainees were doing in real-time without accompanying them on-site.
-The trainees needed to have use of their hands while undergoing training, so a hands-free device was required.
+The technical training division of the Energy Utility Company needed a way for experts to see what trainees were doing in real time without accompanying them on-site.
+The trainees needed to use their hands while undergoing training, so a hands-free device was required.

 The Company was also looking for technology that would enable remote subject matter experts to troubleshoot their nuclear energy equipment.
 In addition, they were looking to incorporate real-time dosimeter readings into the solution to assess radiation levels and ensure employee safety.

 CBT’s Connected Worker allows the trainer to share the trainee’s perspective, effectively seeing through the trainee’s eyes, from a remote location.
 Trainees can use a head-mounted wearable device to visualize the training content and view workflows.